casper-network/docs-archive/technical-details/block-storage/cbc-casper.md

 * Black arrows are from $$pDAG$$.
 * Red arrows are from $$jDAG \setminus pDAG$$.
-* We do not draw redundant red arrows \(so when a red arrow can be deduced as pats of red-or-block arrows\).
+* We avoid drawing redundant red arrows (red arrow is redundant when it can be deduced as path of red-or-black arrows).

 The way we use blockdags unfortunately makes classic terminology of DAGs confusing while talking about mutual position of vertices.
 Classic approach is that if there is a path $$v \rightarrow ... \rightarrow w$$, we say that $$v$$ precedes $$w$$, or that $$v$$ is an ancestor of $$w$$.
 Frequently it is also denoted by $$v \prec w$$, especially if we talk about a simple DAG, so the one effectively equivalent to a POSET.
 The source of confusion is coming from how our blockdags grow.
 Arrows in blockdags point always towards the "past" and latest blocks are always roots.
 This way "time-precedes" in direct semantic collision with "arrow-precedes".
 To evade the confusion we introduce the following terms: